apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

 the data and marked the release callback as null, so there isn’t a risk of releasing data the consumer is using.
 :ref:`Read more in the C Data Interface specification <c-data-interface-released>`.

+In case of a device struct, the above mentioned release callback is the ``release`` member of the embedded ``ArrowArray`` structure.
+:ref:`Read more in the C Device Interface specification <c-device-data-interface-semantics>`.

 Just like in the C Data Interface, the PyCapsule objects defined here can only be consumed once.